November 17, 2024

 “Even in the last year, new things are coming into focus,” General Counsel Jeff Droubay told the board.
 “Large loads, as an example, brought about by data centers, AI, crypto mining.
 We’re seeing these loads come online in an unprecedented way.”

-The draft strategy lists five “impact areas” that are largely focused on reliability.
+The draft strategy lists five “impact areas” that largely are focused on reliability.

 “Our holistic risk-based approach uses all the tools and skills available to deliver comprehensive risk mitigation strategies,” the document states under Impact Area 1.